-RCTC's Dental Assistant program offers both a 47-credit diploma option and a 64-credit Associate in Applied Science degree option.
-The diploma option may be completed in one full calendar year, or taken part-time in two years.
-Taking the program in one calendar year will be a heavy academic load so students are advised to limit part-time work to weekends.
-A limited number of part-time program options are available annually.
+RCTC's Dental Assistant program offers both a 47 credit diploma option and a 64 credit Associate in Applied Science degree option.
+There are different delivery options available and they are detailed on the Dental assistant Program application form.
+It should be noted that taking the program in one calendar year will be a heavy academic load so students are advised to limit part-time work to weekends.